teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## The Game Structure

-*Blades in the Dark* has a structure to play, with four parts.
+*Capes in the Dark* has a structure to play, with four parts.
 By default, the game is in **free play**—characters talk to each other, they go places, they do things, they make rolls as needed.

 When the group is ready, they choose a *target* for their next operation, then choose a type of *plan* to employ.
 This triggers the *engagement roll* (which establishes the situation as the operation starts) and then the game shifts into the **score** phase.